Kotlin/dataframe/docs/StardustDocs/topics/createAccessor.md

 </tab></tabs>
 <!---END-->

-When expression depends only on one other column, use `map`:
+When expression depends only on one column, use `map`:

 <!---FUN columnAccessorMap-->